Products Field Notes About Contact Shop Etsy

 OrcaSlicer

 Open source.
 Better calibration tooling than anything else at this price point.
-Profiles dialed in for PLA and PETG.
+Sorted3D PETG profile dialed in for the SV08 at 5,000 mm/s² (the input shaper's real-world ceiling).

 Free download →